Thyroid cancer accounts for around 1% of new malignancies in the UK each year.

 Surgical resection forms the mainstay of management.

-Total thyroidectomy is commonly performed but increases the risk of hypoparathyroidism.
+Total thyroidectomy is commonly performed but increases the risk of hypoparathyroidism (see below).
 Hemithyroidectomy may be considered in those with small, unifocal tumours without extra‐thyroidal spread.

 Lymph node involvement requires appropriate lymph node dissection.
 Central and selective lateral neck dissection may be completed.

-Serum calcium (+/- PTH) are monitored post-operatively.
+Serum calcium (+/- PTH) is monitored post-operatively.
 Normally that evening and the following morning at a minimum.
 Ongoing testing will depend on the levels.

-It is generally considered good practice to formally evaluate vocal cord function with Fiberoptic Nasendoscopy (FNE).
+It is generally considered good practice to formally evaluate vocal cord function post-operatively with Fiberoptic Nasendoscopy (FNE).
+This is to confirm the normal function of the vocal cords and recurrent laryngeal nerve.

 Rarely post-operative bleeding leads to the development of a haematoma in the neck.
 There is limited space for expansion and increasing pressure can threaten the airway.